5 Practical suggestions on how to choose a PowerPoint-to-Flash converter

-So far, people know why they would ever need to convert a PowerPoint presentation into a Flash file.
-MasternewMedia gives 12 main advantages of converting a PowerPoint presentation to Flash.
+These days, people know why they need to convert PowerPoint presentations into Flash files.
+MasternewMedia lists the 12 main advantages of converting a PowerPoint presentation to Flash.

 You can find reviews; there are many articles about PowerPoint to Flash software: their features, functionality and quality.
 We’d be glad to share our experience on how to choose a PowerPoint to Flash Converter.

 You should pay attention to the following key points when choosing a PowerPoint to Flash tool:

 - Quality of generated Flash content

 - Support of animations and effects

 - File size and structure of output (solid file or a set of files)

 - Сonversion speed

 1) Above and beyond all other criteria, or so we suggest, is Conversion Quality.
 What exactly is "Conversion Quality"?
 PowerPoint-to-Flash conversion is a complicated process.
 A converter should carefully transfer slide layouts, styles and all shapes to a Flash movie while keeping the following parameters: